Faceted Gems - The gems

 Alpha - Petrified Wood

-We went to a town called Alpha and stayed there the night at
+We went to a town called Alpha and stayed there the night at the

-filled us in on where to find the wood.
+on where to find the wood.

 Directions:

-Just before you come into Alpha you turn left into Tambo
+Just before you come into Alpha you turn left into Tambo Road

-the creek under the bridge near the town as well.
-But the
+the bridge near the town as well.
+But the quarry area is the main

 Clermont – Gold Detecting

-After that area we spent a couple of days in the Clermont
+After that area we spent a couple of days in the Clermont area

 You can also purchase a Fossicking Kit from them, which

-includes maps of the area etc. I think it was about $5.50 for
+includes maps of the area etc. I think it was about $5.50 for two

-the fossickers license which is required throughout
+fossickers license which is required throughout Queensland.
+The

-Queensland.
-The fossickers license can also be purchased
+fossickers license can also be purchased from them if required.

-from them if required.
-The Clermont detector shop sells new
+The Clermont detector shop sells new and used detectors and

-and used detectors and also hires them out.
+also hires them out.

 We didn’t stay long enough to give the areas any justice and